 It is expected that the finalist’s current supervisor will provide the hiring official all information concerning education, training, experience, qualifications, or job performance for the purpose of evaluating the staff member for employment.
 The above section of the policy may be waived under special circumstances but only with the approval of the associate vice president of the Office of Human Resources or OHR designee.

-See the Recruitment & Selection Handbook for more information on reference checking.
+See the Process Guide & Handbook for more information on reference checking.

 An applicant must meet all minimum qualifications to be eligible for an interview.
 Screening criteria must be based on the minimum and desired qualifications as described in the job posting and related advertisements.
 Interviews may not be conducted before the application deadline.